 It literally says in the description "very easy to grow".
 I also liked how it said "water when dry".
 Sounds easy...right?
 Well it's been a month and it is still alive, so I am extremely happy.
 It was also a 3-pack of plants so at least I get 3 chances to make this work!
 I'll keep you posted on the lives of my little Pothos plants.
 Some additional benefits include purifying the air of formaldehyde, benzene and carbon monoxide while also helping eliminate odors.
 It can also help alleviate eye irritation after long days of staring at screens.
 If I find out this plant eliminates dog flatulence odor I am buying 100 of them!

 As for the pot I used, I found these nice black ones.
 I like using the black pots as they highlight the macrame design a little better than white or beige ones.
 This is also a pretty good deal for 5 of them!

-If you desire to make your own plant hangers I absolutely recommend starting with the macrame kit above.
-If this just sounds incredibly tedious I have some you can purchase from my Etsy shop HERE!
+If you desire to make your own plant hangers I recommend starting with a macramé kit.
+You can find some in my Etsy Shop HERE or in my Square Shop HERE If this just sounds incredibly tedious I have some available for purchase!
 Either way I've got you covered!
-If you hate macrame, but love house plants give the Pothos plant a go!
+If you hate macramé, but love house plants give the Pothos plant a go!

 Do you already have Macramé supplies?
 Check out my free tutorial HERE